 The UNC Performance Assurance Objective and other terms pertaining to PAC See V16.1.1.

-the composition of the Performance Assurance Committee membership ; See V16.3.1.
+the composition of the Performance Assurance Committee membership (as per the present TOR 2.2); See V16.3.1.

-the basis on which Performance Assurance Committee members are to be appointed and from time to time removed and/or replaced See V16.3.2.
+the basis on which Performance Assurance Committee members are to be appointed and from time to time removed and/or replaced This to include that each User and its Affiliates holding more than one Gas Transporters Licence may submit up to one nominations for the purposes of the appointment process.
+See V16.3.2.
 This rule exists in the current User Representative Appointment Process Document guidelines (page9).

 the basis on which a person (not being a committee member) will be appointed to chair each meeting of the Performance Assurance Committee; See V16.3.3.